alexbman30/Predicting-MLB-HOFers/README.md

 and is provided on an as-is basis.

-* 'Predicting_Pitchers.ipynb', 'Predicting_Catchers.ipynb', and 'Predicting_players.ipynb' contains the notebook detailing the process followed
+* 'Predicting_Pitchers.ipynb', 'Predicting_Catchers.ipynb', and 'Predicting_players.ipynb' are the notebooks detailing the process followed
 to predict hall of fame likelihood